Tutoriel & patron | Sac banane en cuir - 2 tailles

 5. Assemble the sides

-For the large model: carefully follow the curve of part P3 + P4.
+For the large model: carefully follow the rounding of part P3 + P4.

 SMALL MODEL VIEW